jason-napolitano/PHP-Exceptions/README.md

 ```

 ## TODO
-Hopefully I can dish these out and release v 1.0.0:
+Hopefully I can quickly dish these out and a release for v1.0.0:

   - Finish Unit Testing
     - [x] Finish current `ExceptionTest` tests